bartossh/cryptgo/README.md

 - Encrypts single file using your system `~/.ssh/id_rsa` to generate new public key.
 - Decrypts single file using your system `~/.ssh/id_rsa` (private) key.
 - Can encrypt and decrypt files with RSA key generated with passphrase.
+- Encrypt single file using auto generated rsa key, saves key in to given path
+- Decrypts single file using file key from provided path

 ## Usage